Gareth-S/muizmesh-mecc/wiki/docs/Logger.md

 implements the PSR-3 logger interface and provides output and configuration equivalent to the historic logging output of wfDebug, wfDebugLog, wfLogDBError and wfErrorLog.
-The MediaWiki.Logger.LegacySpi class is the default service provider configured in DefaultSettings.php.
+The MediaWiki.Logger.LegacySpi class is the default service provider defined in MainConfigSchema.php.
 It's usage should be transparent for users who are not ready or do not wish to switch to a alternate logging platform.